microsoft/ebpf-for-windows/docs/eBpfFileSystemHookProposal.md

 ### Monitor file access for an executable

 Permit a user to monitor which files are opened/read/written by an executable.
 A hook would need to call out at the start of I/O operations and provide a helper to query information about the calling process.
+This would for example allow for the classic antivirus software use case where file open calls are hooked and the file is then compared with known malicious signatures, while making use of all the benefits of eBPF.

 ### I/O Latency